bigchaindb/kyber/README.md

 Assuming the python driver:

 You can add a (limited) script in the asset field and it will be executed.
+This means that everytime a transaction with that `asset_id` is made that code will be executed on all server nodes.
-Upon error of the execution of the script the transaction is `INVALID`.
+Upon error of the execution of the script the transaction is `INVALID`, otherwise it becomes a `VALID` UTXO.

+Think of it as permissioned execution of logic/simple contracts.

+- Permissioned execution: you need to have the asset in your UTXO set.
+- Logic: for now we'll strip it down to conditional statements and (indexed) BigchainDB queries.
 We provide some basic `bigchain` commands to query the DB on the server side.
+- Contracts: the script is not part of the UTXO lock but has a fixed address at transaction with `tx_id=asset_id`

 For example, to query the unspent output transactions for a specific public key.

 ```python